kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 using URIs, thereby enhancing flexibility and integration with web technologies.

 As servers specify their clients using URIs, only clients known to a server can communicate directly with it.
-Nevertheless, clients have the capability to act as relays, forwarding TCP connections or application-level messages (e.g., HTTP requests) that they accept or receive from the Internet to the servers connected through the reverse tunnel.
+Nevertheless, clients have the capability to forward application protocol-level messages (e.g., HTTP requests) or relay TCP connections they receive or accept from the Internet.
+Through such relay mechanisms, servers hidden behind firewalls can effectively receive requests from any client on the Internet, bridging the gap between restricted access and global connectivity.

 # Conventions and Definitions